 The Tiny Family Office Portfolio

 As an investor I always assume I will most likely be wrong all the time.
 This portfolio is not designed to be exciting.
-It is designed to survive, and compound, across cycles, regimes, narratives, and mistakes.
-It is not designed to achieve a performance of 15% p.a..
+It is designed to survive, and compound, across cycles, regimes, narratives, and despite my own mistakes.
+It is not designed to achieve a performance of 15% annualized.
 I do not optimize for quarterly outperformance.

-Most retail portfolios are fragile.
-They are dependent on a single bull market in stocks.
-I have built this portfolio to be an “All-Weather” engine, inspired by the endowment models of Yale and Harvard, but adapted for individual implementation.
+Most retail portfolios depend on a single bull market in stocks.
+I have built this portfolio to compound across various cycles, inspired by the endowment models of Yale and Harvard, but adapted for individual implementation.

 Structure